Sean Yates: Management career

 After retiring in 1996, Yates became manager of the Linda McCartney Racing Team, which competed at the Giro d'Italia.
 After the team's collapse in 2001, Yates helped set up the Australian iteamNova but left after funds ran out.
 After six months out of cycling, he joined Team CSC-Tiscali before moving to Discovery, in 2005, at the invitation of Lance Armstrong.
 In June 2007, Yates was manager of Team Discovery a USA team and, in 2008, went on to manage riders on the Astana cycling team.

 In 2009, he was signed up as director of the newly formed Team Sky, a British-based team intent on providing Britain's first Tour de France winner.
 Yates spent three years as the team's lead Director Sportif and, in 2012, presided over Bradley Wiggins' victories in Paris–Nice, Tour de Romandie, Critérium du Dauphiné, Tour de France and the Olympic Time Trial.
 However, his race support during the 2012 Tour de France was heavily criticised by Mark Cavendish who described Yates as "cold, uninspiring and miserly in praise."

 In October 2012, he left Team Sky and retired from cycling, with the Daily Telegraph reporting that Yates had been forced to quit after admitting involvement in doping, meaning he did not meet the team's zero tolerance stance on doping.
-Both Sky and Yates denied that his exit was linked to the team's new requirement that all employees sign a declaration pledging no previous involvement in doping.
+Both Sky and Yates denied these claims with Yates stating that the decision to resign was based on ill health and a desire to spend more time with his family.

 After a year away from the sport, Yates took the position of directeur sportif for the NFTO team from the 2014 season.
 Subsequently, Yates clarified that this role would be limited to the first three rounds of the Premier Calendar and the Tour Series.
 He was also involved in coaching the Catford CC-Equipe Banks under-23 team, which includes his son Liam on its roster.
 He was one of their sports directors for Team Tinkoff–Saxo in the 2015 and 2016 seasons.

 Since relocating to Spain, he has worked part time as a coaching consultant.

 Post-professional racing

 In 1997, he won the British 50-mile time-trial championship, and he finished third in the same event in 2005.
 In May 2007, he said he would not compete as a veteran because of heart irregularities.

 In 2009, he was inducted into the British Cycling Hall of Fame.

 In late 2016, Yates had an accident in the course of doing part-time gardening work, and was hospitalised for several weeks.
 This delayed his plan to move to a small farm near Useras in Spain, where he was living as of June 2020.

+In 2022 he was given Cycling Weekly's Lifetime Achievement award, recognising not only his multiple achievements but also a lifetime involvement in the sport.